-When your dog softly whimpers that means: “I’m hurt!” or “I’m frightened.”
+When your dog softly whimpers, that means: “I’m hurt!” or “I’m frightened.”
 The average human is most likely to hear this at the vet, when a dog is suffering, or when an obedient dog is in a strange location that appears intimidating.
-This is really a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.
+It also is a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.

-Loud, long-drawn-out whining sounds mean: “Please give me something . . .” or “I want something …” A puppy usually uses this sound when he’s waiting for his meal, or for the leash to be put on, or when they are trying to get his master’s attention, etc.
+Loud, long-drawn-out whining or high-pitched whining sounds mean: “Please give me something,” or “I want something.”
+A puppy usually uses this sound effect when he’s waiting for his meal, or for the leash to be put on, or when he wants his master’s attention.

 Dog sounds: Sighs and baying

-When a dog is baying, he’s sharing the sound hounds during a hunt.
-That message simply translates as “Follow me this way!”
+When a dog is baying, he’s sharing the sound hounds make during a hunt.
+That message translates to “Follow me this way!”
 “Let us attack him!” or “All together now!”

-When a dog yip-howls — or really more of a yip-yip-yip-howl, with the final howl quite drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”
+When a dog yip-howls — or more of a yip-yip-yip-howl, with the final howl entirely drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”

-When a dog moans: “ar-owl-wowl-wowl . . .” over a short period of time.
-It is a sound of impulsive pleasure and excitement that means “I am flabbergasted!” or “Let’s play!”
+When a dog moans: “ar-owl-wowl-wowl” over a short period, it is a sound of impulsive pleasure and excitement that means “I am flabbergasted!” or “Let’s play!”
 A dog usually moans when he anticipates something exciting is going to happen.

 When a dog is panting, it means he’s very excited and is trying to tell you: “Let’s go now!”

-Many dogs can be taught to use certain sounds for certain settings, from simple barks, moans, or play growls to more complicated dog sounds that may resemble yodeling.
+Many dogs can be taught to use certain sounds for specific settings, from simple barks, moans, or play growls to more complicated sounds that may resemble yodeling.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
 For more articles by Kelly, visit Oh My Dog Supplies.